Introduction

 Bump the version of all packages using a Semantic Versioning rule.
 At least one package must be defined for this step to operate on.

 It may be easier to select the appropriate version automatically using conventional commits.
-You can do this with the PrepareRelease step instead of this one.
+You can do this with the PrepareRelease

 Fields

-1. rule: The Semantic Versioning rule to use.
+: The Semantic Versioning rule to use.label

-2. label: Only applicable to Pre rule.
+.
 The pre-release label to use.

 Examples